The Presbyterian Church (USA) and homosexuality.

-Scott Anderson, 54, is gay and has been in a loving, committed relationship for almost two decades with Ian MacAllister.
+Scott Anderson, (1967-) is gay.
+By 2010, he had been in a loving, committed relationship for almost two decades with Ian MacAllister.
 He held the post of executive director of the Wisconsin Council of Churches.
 He had been ordained earlier, but had set aside his ordination in 1990.
 He took this action because two members of the California congregation where he was serving as pastor outed him as a gay man.

 Some three decades later, in early 2011, he was considered for ordination by John Knox Presbytery whose boundaries include portions of Iowa, Minnesota and Wisconsin.
 He declared a "scruple" -- a conscientious objection to the ordination standards of the Presbyterian Church (USA).
-At the time, the standards required candidates for ordination to "practice fidelity if they are married in an opposite-sex relationship, or chastity if they are single or in a same-sex marriage.
+At the time, the standards required candidates for ordination to "practice fidelity if they are married in an opposite-sex relationship, or chastity if otherwise.

 He told the Presbytery that "... if the state of Wisconsin granted us the privilege of a civil marriage license, Ian and I would be first in line to sign up."

 "In his statement to John Knox presbytery, Anderson wrote that he does not believe it’s either biblical or faithful to exclude from ordained office gays and lesbians in covenanted, lifelong partnerships.
 He offered a series of reasons – drawing from both the Bible and the Book of Confessions, including an affirmation that, as shown in Genesis, '“we are born for relationship.'